 - Medical malpractice

-According to Colorado wrongful death laws, the statute of limitations is two years in which to file a wrongful death lawsuit.
-If the surviving spouse chooses not to file a lawsuit within the first year, the children of the victim can during the second year.
+While the limitation period is generally two years, if the surviving spouse chooses not to file a lawsuit within the first year, the children of the victim can file during the second year.
 Immediate family members seeking justice should not wait to call a wrongful death law firm in Denver.

-A Denver wrongful death attorney at PURVIS • Gray Thomson, LLP can represent spouses and their children in wrongful or accidental deaths.
+A Denver wrongful death attorney at Purvis Gray Thomson, LLP, can represent spouses and their children in wrongful or accidental deaths.
 In this time of need, trust an experienced law firm.
-Trust PURVIS • Gray Thomson, LLP.
 Contact us toll free at 303-442-3366 or email us online.